pymacaron/pymacaron/README.md

 .
-├── apis                       # Here you put the swagger specifications both of the apis your │   └── myservice.yaml         # server is implementing, and of eventual other apis your server │   └── login.yaml             # is in its turn caling │   └── profile.yaml           # See klue-client-server for the supported yaml formats.
+├── apis                       # Here you put the swagger specifications both of the apis your │   └── myservice.yaml         # server is implementing, and of eventual other apis your server │   └── login.yaml             # is in its turn calling │   └── profile.yaml           # See klue-client-server for the supported yaml formats.
 |
 ├── myservice                  # Here is the code implementing your server api's endpoints